hayate891/RogueBoxAdventures/README.md

-# RogueBox Adventures
+﻿# RogueBox Adventures

 ## First things first...

-RogueBox Adventures is Free (like in Freedom) Software and distributes under the terms of GPL3(or later).
+RogueBox Adventures is Free (like in Freedom) Software and distributes under the terms of GPL3 (or later).

 This guarantees you the right to:

-* share this software
+* share this software,
-* use it in any way you like
+* use it in any way you like,
-* learn from it's code
+* learn from it's code,
-* modify it
+* modify it.

 To learn more about free software and why it is always a good Idea to use it please visit: